How a Denim Ad Became a Narrative Threat for American Eagle

 - More than 53,000 posts used backlash language like “tone-deaf,” “misogynistic,” “white supremacy,” and “setting women back”

-When Perception Escalates into Business Risk
+When Perception Becomes Business Risk—and Opportunity

 At PeakMetrics, we track this kind of escalation often.
-It’s not just about volume, it’s about velocity, tone, and amplification.
+It’s not just about volume—it’s about velocity, tone, and amplification.
 Once a message gets reframed by the public, it can quickly become the defining lens through which a campaign — or even a brand — is viewed.

 What Brands Can Learn